dynamicshreyashh/dynamicshreyashh/README.md

 **building**

-- [`workqueue-redisflow`](https://github.com/dynamicshreyashh/Workqueue-redisflow) — distributed job queue on redis streams, with consumer groups, retries, and a dead letter queue
+- [`workqueue-redisflow`](https://github.com/dynamicshreyashh/Workqueue-redisflow) — spring boot producer/worker pair, jobs queued on redis streams, consumer groups for acks, failed jobs retried then dropped to a dead letter queue
-- [`smart-email-assistant`](https://github.com/dynamicshreyashh/smart-email-assistant) — chrome extension + spring boot api that drafts gmail replies using gemini
+- [`smart-email-assistant`](https://github.com/dynamicshreyashh/smart-email-assistant) — manifest v3 chrome extension + spring boot api, drafts gmail replies in 3 tones using gemini, api key stays server-side
-- a url shortener with an actual ci/cd pipeline — github actions, docker, deployed on render
+- [`url_shortner_app`](https://github.com/dynamicshreyashh/url_shortner_app) — spring boot + jpa/hibernate, url analytics and expiry, dockerized with a ci pipeline that builds/tests/packages on every push, deployed on render → [live](https://url-shortner-app-wwja.onrender.com/)

 **exploring**

+- 🌱 ai systems — going past calling an llm api, into how they're actually built and served
-- 🌱 apache kafka — learning it properly, instead of always reaching for redis
+- 🌱 multi-agent workflows — agents coordinating on a task instead of one-shot prompts
-- 🌱 ai agents — trying to wire one on top of workqueue instead of just calling llm apis
+- 🌱 llm orchestration on distributed infra — running that on top of queues/streams instead of a single request-response
+- 🌱 apache kafka — the piece missing from the redis streams work so far

 <br/>